Bob Halstead: Photography and marine research

-Bob Halstead has won a number of gold medals for his photography, both above and below the surface of the sea.
+Halstead has won a number of gold medals for his photography, both above and below the surface of the sea.
 His published photographs are some of the most striking images of the underwater world.
 Through his interest in both underwater photography and marine life Halstead began a lifetime focus on the study and photography of marine creatures that resided in the sediment on the ocean floor - and he defined and propagated the practise of what he himself named "muck diving", which has become a significant sub-practise in the general field of underwater photography.

 Halstead was involved in a number of scientific expeditions in PNG, including ones carried out for the Cousteau Society and National Geographic.
 In the explorations carried out in the general area of marine biology he identified several new and unknown species of marine life, which later were named after him: Trichonotus halstead and Xyrichtys halsteadi.
 In 1996 Halstead sold his business interests in PNG and focussed more on his marine exploration and photography pursuits and to take up residence in Cairns Australia.